HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ### Config File

 Config File of compute node is located under conf directory after installation of compute node, and the file name is server.xml.
-If to view conditions of all parameters supported by compute node, please refer to [Instruction on use of compute node parameters](#计算节点参数使用说明_2).
+If to view conditions of all parameters supported by compute node, please refer to the [Parameters](parameters.md) document.

 After modification of some server.xml parameters, they will take effect only after reenabling compute node, and some parameters could take effect via"[Reload](#reload)".

-If the parameters listed in [Instruction on use of compute node parameters](#计算节点参数使用说明_2) do not exist in server.xml, that means the default value is used by the parameter; if you want to adjust a parameter value or add a parameter, please add the following code in server.xml, or add via"Configuration"->"Compute Node Parameters"page of the management platform.
+If the parameters listed in the [Parameters](parameters.md) document do not exist in server.xml, that means the default value is used by the parameter; if you want to adjust a parameter value or add a parameter, please add the following code in server.xml, or add via"Configuration"->"Compute Node Parameters"page of the management platform.

 ```xml
 <property name="dropTableRetentionTime">0</property><!---retention time of dropped table, o by default, not retained-->